Introduction

 The EP = EPR concept tries to connect two seemingly very different concepts:

 ER (Einstein-Rosen Bridge/Wormhole): This concept originates from General Relativity, Albert Einstein’s theory of gravity.
-An Einstein-Rosen bridge is a theoretical “shortcut” through spacetime, often visualized as a wormhole, that connects two very distant points in the universe.
+An Einstein-Rosen bridge is a theoretical “shortcut” through spacetime, often visualized as a wormhole, connecting two distant points in the universe.
 It’s a feature of how spacetime can be curved.

-EPR (Einstein-Podolsky-Rosen paradox / Entanglement): This comes from Quantum Mechanics, the theory of the very small.
+EPR (Einstein-Podolsky-Rosen paradox / Entanglement): This comes from quantum mechanics, the theory of the very small.
 The EPR paradox highlights a peculiar phenomenon known as quantum entanglement.
-When two particles are entangled, they become deeply linked, no matter how far apart they are.
+When two particles are entangled, they become deeply linked, no matter how far apart.
 If you measure a property of one entangled particle (like its spin), you instantly know the corresponding property of the other, even if it’s light-years away.
-This “spooky action at a distance,” as Einstein called it, puzzled him because it seemed to imply faster-than-light communication, which violates his theory of relativity.
+As Einstein called it, this “spooky action at a distance” puzzled him because it seemed to imply faster-than-light communication, violating his relativity theory.

 Where Did the Idea Come From?